 4. Knowledge is power

-Have a base that holds your project documentation in one place that is easily assessable to the project team and the rest of the organisation.
+Have a base that holds your project documentation in one place that is easily accessible to the project team and the rest of the organisation.
 Documentation is important and can be a valuable source of information for decision making within your projects.

 5. Streamline your communication channels